Royal Family Secret Code Names Are Used In Public

 The current codes which almost certainly have now been changed were leaked accidentally, allegedly by an aide of Prince Harry.

-“If anyone got hold of a phone belonging to a royal aide or security team member, they won’t find Harry Windsor and Meghan’s names in it,’ said a royal source, adding, ‘it is far too risky in the wrong hands.
+“If anyone got hold of a phone belonging to a royal aide or security team member, they won’t find Harry Windsor and Meghan’s names in it,” said a royal source, adding, “it is far too risky in the wrong hands.
 They get given code names but they are changed regularly for obvious reasons.”

 The Daily Mail says that within the royal family, the members have code names or at least nicknames for each other.
 Queen Elizabeth is known as “Gary” because Prince William had trouble saying the name granny as a young child.
 Prince George reportedly now calls the queen “Gan-Gan” instead.